JaelAkech/Customer_Churn_Prediction_model_by_CodeTribe3/README.md

 The column names and their respective descriptions are:

-account length: The number of days the customer has been an active customer. area code: The area code of the customer's phone number. phone number: The customer's phone number. international plan: Indicates whether the customer has an international calling plan. voice mail plan: Indicates whether the customer has a voicemail plan. number vmail messages : Represents the number of voicemail messages the customer has. total day minutes: The total number of minutes the customer has used during the day.
+account length: The number of days the customer has been an active customer.

+area code: The area code of the customer's phone number.

+phone number: The customer's phone number.

+international plan: Indicates whether the customer has an international calling plan.<br>
+voice mail plan: Indicates whether the customer has a voicemail plan. number vmail messages : Represents the number of voicemail messages the customer has. total day minutes: The total number of minutes the customer has used during the day.